Paladin Alternate Class Features

 - Disrupting Smite: When making a disrupting smite against evil undead, the target must make a successful Will save or be destroyed.
 Spell resistance does not apply against the destruction effect.

 - Wrathful Smite: When making a wrathful smite, any target normally immune or unaffected by critical hits are affected as normal for the duration of the smite.
-All critical threats against evil creatures are automatically confirmed, and the paladin’s smite damage is doubled on a confirmed critical hit.
+All critical threats against evil creatures are automatically confirmed, and the paladin’s bonus smite damage is doubled on a confirmed critical hit.